stephanieriley/football/README.md

 I'm an avid follower of women's football (come on you gunners!)

-This repository contains some analyses I have done.

-The Women's Super League data are provided by [StatsBomb](https://statsbomb.com/).
+The [Women's Super League](https://womenscompetitions.thefa.com/en/News/barclays-FA-WSL) data are provided by [StatsBomb](https://statsbomb.com/).